basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 ---

 I am dictating this post at ten kilometers altitude on a flight home from Mexico, Blink Shell open on my iPhone while an agentic assistant running on my NixOS box shapes my sentences in real time.
+I am currently a little addicted to agentic coding: as soon as an idea pops into my head, I want to ship it immediately, even if that means hacking from a cramped seat in the sky.
 This is the workflow I have been refining after the experiments I described in [my agentic coding write-up]({{< ref "/post/agentic-coding" >}}) and the self-hosted AI obsession in [my local AI journey]({{< ref "/post/local-ai-journey" >}}).
 It is a personal, open stack: no code or transcripts touch a proprietary endpoint, and everything runs on the same NixOS box that also powers my homelab.

+At the moment, the glue for all of this is [Code](https://github.com/just-every/code), a fast-moving fork of Codex CLI.
+My agentic tooling changes almost monthly—whenever a better local option appears, I happily swap it in—but today this stack captures what actually gets work done from the phone.

 {{% callout note %}}
 **TL;DR:** I connect my iPhone to my home network over **WireGuard**, stay logged in with **Blink Shell** plus **Mosh** for resilient SSH, manage terminals with **Zellij**, and run my own [`agent-cli`](https://github.com/basnijholt/agent-cli) server under **systemd**.
 An iOS Shortcut records my voice, ships audio to the server for **FasterWhisper** transcription, runs text clean-up with **Ollama**, and returns the result directly into my mobile clipboard so I can paste commands or commit messages instantly.